What is One Person Company (OPC)?

 Change of Name of Nominee

-The member of the one-person company can change the name of the nominee at any time.
-For which he/she needs to give notice to the company and the company has to furnish it with the Registrar of Companies (RoC).
+The member of the OPC can change the name of the nominee at any time.
+For this, he/she needs to give notice to the company, and the company has to furnish it to the Registrar of Companies (RoC).

 No perpetual succession